Mumma, can I have an ice cream today? No!

 Mumma, I want to… No!

 Is this a common scene in your home?
 You are not alone.
 This is a usual scene at my home too.
 In fact, as parents, I’m sure most of us use the word, ‘No’ more than any other in our vocabulary.
 But what else do we do to keep a tab on our little devils?!
 We say ‘No’ to protect them against so many dangers that they don’t even know about or in many cases willfully ignore!

-Whether it was circling around the society compound plopped in a pram at 6 months or the walk to the vegetable market when she was 2 or our everyday play-time in the park at 4 or for that matter our lovely holidays – exploring outdoors has been an important part of my 4 year old’s growing up.
+Whether it was circling around the society compound plopped in a pram at 6 months or our walk to the vegetable market when she was 2, our everyday play-time in the park at 4 or for that matter our lovely holidays – exploring outdoors has been an important part of my 4 year old’s growing up.
 It surprises me how every step out of the home triggers her curiosity and fills her with new observations.
 I’m sure even you must have experienced this.
 That’s what the world outside the four walls does to young minds.

 A complete fan of the adage – there’s no such thing as bad weather but inappropriate clothing, for us, enjoying outdoors is all about gearing up right.
 There’s no fun in letting ill-planning dampen our joy.
 So, from right clothes and shoes to taking the right precautions ensuring as much safety as I can, I try do it all.